tomjaguarpaw/haskell-opaleye/README.md

 Commercial support for Opaleye is provided by [Purely Agile](http://www.purelyagile.com/).

+# Backup maintainers

+In the event of the main developer becoming unreachable, please contact the following who are authorised to make bugfixes and dependency version bumps:

+* Adam Bergmark
+* Erik Hesselink
+* Oliver Charles

 # Contributors

 The Opaleye Project was founded by Tom Ellis, inspired by theoretical